spotinst/help/src/docs/tools-and-provisioning/cloudformation/template-structure/output.md

 # Output

 Optional: Describes the values that are returned when viewing the stack properties.

-## Request
+Each custom resource has an optional output that will return the ID of the created resource

-### Body
+## Request JSON Example
 ```json
 {
   "AWSTemplateFormatVersion": "2010-09-09",